kryskool/raw-import/README.rst

 Its pretty simple.
 Inside your repository just run ``raw-import $DOCS_DIR`` where ``$DOCS_DIR`` is the path to the *built* documentation.
 This will write a commit to your ``dedicate`` branch with the current documents in it.

+If you specify ``-b`` it can be possible to specify the name of the branch.

 If you specify ``-p`` it will also attempt to push the ``dedicate`` branch to GitHub.
 By default it'll just run ``git push origin pages``.
 You can specify